digiscot/digiscot-website/pages/projects/queens-cross-housing-association.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 1
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Historical Connections @ Queens Cross
+project-title: Historical Connections @ Queens Cross
-excerpt: Using local history to teach older people how to use the internet
+project-excerpt: Using local history to teach older people how to use the internet
-lead: Queens Cross Housing Association
+project-lead: Queens Cross Housing Association
 website: http://www.qcha.org.uk/
 email:
 twitter-url: